Ninerian/docker-gridc/README.md

   my_https_site:
     remote_port: 9xxx
     proto:
-      tcp: github.com:443
+      tcp: host.docker.internal:443
 ```
 Also, when mapping to a https site serving valid or self signed ssl, the domain names do not match so the browser displays a certificate error message which can be resolved by adding flags to your selenium code like for Chrome:

     $ options.addArguments("ignore-certificate-errors");

+Note that this method is for internal direct IP https sites with no redirects etc. To test production/other remote sites see [Github repo docker-gridc-squid][docker-gridc-squid].
 Keep in mind that unlike subdomains which have unlimited unique endpoint capability, tcp ports are limited and must also be coordinated to avoid tunnel conflicts if they are specifically requested in the config file.
 Leave `remote_port:` empty in the config file for randomly assigned.
 Read more about [Gridlastic Connect tcp tunneling][gridlastic-connect-tcp].

-## Test a https site using nginx and subdomains (no TCP tunneling required)

-See [Github repo docker-gridc-nginx][docker-gridc-nginx]

-## Test a https site using a standard forwarding proxy like Squid
+## Test a remote https site using a standard forwarding proxy like Squid

 See [Github repo docker-gridc-squid][docker-gridc-squid]

 ## Create multiple tunnels in docker compose (see [Github repo docker-gridc][docker-gridc] for docker-compose.yml and custom-config-template.cfg)